apache/couchdb/share/doc/src/intro/security.rst

 Password Changing
 =================

-This is quite common situation: user had forgot his password, it was leaked somehow (via copy-paste, screenshot, or by typing in wrong chat window) or something else.
+This is quite common situation: user had forgot their password, it was leaked somehow (via copy-paste, screenshot, or by typing in wrong chat window) or something else.
 Let's change password for our user `jan`.